bkase/slides/grokking-lazy-swift/slides.md

 <img src="./img/lazy.gif" height=500 />

-Computed when the information is _forced_ out
+Transformations computed when the information is _forced_ out

 !!!